-Certain directors and officers of SRHI are or may become associated with other natural resource companies, SCLP, Sprott, Sprott Resource Lending Corp., Sprott Asset Management LP or Sprott Korea Corp., which may give rise to, or appear to give rise to, conflicts of interest.
-In addition, one of SRHI's directors is an officer of WISCO Canada Resources Investment Limited, a subsidiary of WISCO, and the presence of such director on the SRHI board could give rise to, or appear to give rise to, conflicts of interest and other issues with respect to his fiduciary duties to SRHI if SRHI's directors are faced with decisions that could have different implications for WISCO than for SRHI.
-In accordance with the Canada Business Corporations Act, directors who have a material interest in any person who is a party to a material contract or a proposed material contract with SRHI are required, subject to certain exceptions, to disclose that interest and generally abstain from voting on any resolution to approve the contract.
-In addition, the directors and the officers are required to act honestly and in good faith with a view to the best interests of SRHI.
-The directors and officers of SRHI have either other full-time employment or other business or time restrictions placed on them and accordingly, SRHI will not necessarily be the only business enterprise of these directors and officers.
+Certain directors and officers of the Company are or may become associated with other natural resource companies, SCLP, Sprott, Sprott Resource Lending Corp., Sprott Asset Management LP or Sprott Korea Corp., which may give rise to, or appear to give rise to, conflicts of interest.
+In addition, one of the Company's directors is an officer of WISCO Canada Resources Investment Limited, a subsidiary of WISCO, and the presence of such director on the SRHI board could give rise to, or appear to give rise to, conflicts of interest and other issues with respect to his fiduciary duties to SRHI if SRHI's directors are faced with decisions that could have different implications for WISCO than for the Company.
+In accordance with the Canada Business Corporations Act, directors who have a material interest in any person who is a party to a material contract or a proposed material contract with the Company are required, subject to certain exceptions, to disclose that interest and generally abstain from voting on any resolution to approve the contract.
+In addition, the directors and officers of the Company have either other full-time employment or other business or time restrictions placed on them and accordingly, the Company will not necessarily be the only business enterprise of these directors and officers.